 Hardwood flooring is an elegant and luxurious addition to any home.
 The sleek shine and natural colors make real wood floors very desirable.
-Although selecting your flooring is something under your control, having flooding or water damage is something that can happen whether you want it to or not.
+Although selecting your flooring is something under your control, flooding or water damage can happen whether you want them to or not.

 Water damage can have severe consequences that results in wood floor swelling or buckling from the humidity.
 Luckily, there is an easy solution to dealing with swollen hardwood floors.
-Although it is a relatively simple solution, it will most likely take months before you can do anything about your hardwood floors once you have begun the process of fixing them.
+Although it is a relatively simple solution, the entire repair process will most likely take months.

 Before any action can be taken on the damage visible on your hardwood floors, you need to see how badly the hardwood floors were affected from the water infiltration or moisture.
 The first step is to determine where the moisture or water is coming from.
 The source of the moisture needs to be completely sealed off or fixed before action can be taken on the flooring.
 Once the leak has been fixed , you then need to determine where the floor is buckling.